 The above list is illustrative only and not exhaustive.

-The principle of this Code of Ethics (“Code”) is based on principles in relation to sincerity, integrity, responsibility and corporate social responsibility.
+The principle of this Code of Conduct and Ethics (“Code”) is based on principles in relation to sincerity, integrity, responsibility and corporate social responsibility.

 This Code is formulated to enhance the standard of corporate governance and corporate behaviour with the intention of achieving the following aims: